Edgar Degas: Relationship with Suzanne Valadon

 Degas was a friend and admirer of Suzanne Valadon.
-He was the first person to purchase her art, and he taught her soft-ground etching.
+He was one of the first people to purchase her art, and he taught her soft-ground etching.

 He wrote her several letters, most asking her to come see him with her drawings.
 For example, in an undated letter he said in response to one of her letters to him (translated from French):

 Every year I see this handwriting, drawn like a saw, arriving, terrible Maria.
 But I never see the author arrive with a box (of drawings) under her arm.
 And yet I am getting very old.
 Happy new year.R.
 W. Meek's historical fiction novel, The Dream Collector: Sabrine & Sigmund Freud, imagines Edgar Degas's friendship with Suzanne Valadon.

 Legacy with Édouard Manet

 In 2023, The Metropolitan Museum of Art in New York exhibited a two-person exhibition of Degas and Manet.